-By using Western blot analysis we were unable to detect any of the three osteogenic markers in PC scaffolds during differentiation.
-This fact was caused by the paucity of cells and cellproduced markers in the samples.
-In spite of the fact that osteocalcin antibody worked very well when using immunohistochemistry we were not able to determine osteocalcin in monolayers.
-We explain this fact by the low concentration of osteocalcin in loaded sample because the recommended loading amount of osteocalcin should be 10μg.
-Western blot revealed the expression of osteonectin in Petri dishes with ECM as well as without ECM during the whole osteo-differentiation.
+in the samples.
+In spite of the fact that osteocalcin worked antibody very well when using immunohistochemistry we were not able to determine osteocalcin in monolayers.
+We explain this fact by the low concentration of osteocalcin in loaded sample because the recommended loading amount of osteocalcin should be 10 μg.
+Western blot revealed the expression of osteonectin in Petri dishes with ECM as well as without ECM during the whole osteogenic differentiation.
 Miniature pig MSCs growing on Petri dishes without ECM produced a minimal amount of osteonectin at the start of differentiation whereas a rapid increase of osteonectin expression was observed on 7th day of differentiation.
 The increase of osteonectin production culminated two weeks after the addition of osteogenic medium.
 At the end of differentiation the osteonectin expression slowly decreased and achieved the level of approximately one-week differentiation.
 The expression of osteonectin in MSCs differentiated with ECM mimicked also the total curvature but the culmination of osteonectin was present on 7th day of differentiation.
 Moreover, ECM coated dishes revealed a higher starting and lower final expression of osteonectin than uncoated ones.
 In MSCs differentiated on ECM coated/uncoated dishes we detected 66 kDa and 32 kDa bands that correspond to osteopontin.
-There were also more additional bands with higher molecular weight (> 66 kDa) that should not agree with osteopontin.
-The strongest osteopontin expression observed at the beginning of osteo-differentiation in coated as well as uncoated dishes seeded with miniature pig MSCs slowly decreased during differentiation in monolayers cultivated with or without ECM.
+There were also more additional bands with higher molecular weight (>66kDa) that should not agree with osteopontin.
+The strongest osteopontin expression observed at the beginning of osteogenic differentiation in coated as well as uncoated dishes seeded with miniature pig MSCs slowly decreased during differentiation in monolayers cultivated with or without ECM.
 The amounts of osteopontin in MSCs seeded dishes without collagen I and vitronectin were higher than those in ECM-coated dishes.
 After three weeks of differentiation.
 The lowest visible osteopontin signal was detected in ECM uncoated dishes (Fig. 4).